aws096/udemy_ansible_assignment/README.md

   - use your credentials in AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY properties
   - provide your amazon login url in EC2_URL property
   - copy your AWS .pem key file to the root folder of the project and provide the key file name in AWS_KEY_NAME property

+  Rename mail.yml.example to mail.yml and edit the file:

+  - your gmail account name in gmail_username variable
+  - your gmail password in gmail_password variable (or application password if you are using 2-factor authentication)
+  - to whom should be the email sent in mail_send_to variable

   Edit variables in vars files according to your needs:
   - common.yml
   - database.yml
   - ec2.ini
   - elb.yml
+  - mail.yml
   - webserver1.yml
   - webserver2.yml